 - Surgeries or injuries that affect the pelvic area or spinal cord

-Psychological causes of erectile dysfunction mainly interfere with the brain’s key role in triggering the series of physical events that cause an erection, starting with feelings of sexual excitement.
+Psychological causes of ED mainly interfere with the brain’s key role in triggering the series of physical events that cause an erection, beginning with feelings of sexual excitement.
 These include:

 - Depression, anxiety or other mental health conditions

 - Relationship problems due to stress, poor communication or other concerns

 In many occasions, there are no much accompanying symptoms of erectile dysfunction apart from the obvious ones which includes

 - Having difficulty maintaining an erection long enough during sexual activity with your spouse.

 See your doctor if you have any of these symptoms.
 There are several tests that can be done to determine whether your erectile dysfunction is due to an underlying health problem or a psychological one.
 Additional your doctor can recommend the right treatment approach.

 Can ED be Treated?

 Yes, ED can be treated and it is also preventable.
 The following healthy lifestyle habits may prevent help keep ED at bay, and sometimes even help reverse the condition: